Boifuba/GURPS-Instant-Defaults/README.md

 ## Special Thanks
-To Chris and Nick  for their efforts in making this possible and danielrab with yout science rocket skills
+To Chris and Nick for their efforts in making this possible and danielrab for his rocket science skills

 ___
 ## Legal